AHamamd150/Multi-Scale-Transformer-encoder/README.md

 _____________________________
 <a name="start"></a>
 ## Get start
-&emsp; To run the package, the user has to fill the file `input.py` for the used model.
+To run the package, the user has to fill the file `input.py` for the used model.
 For example, if the user want to use model_1 then the corresponding lines for model_1 only has to be filled while all other inputs are igonred by the code.
 To run the code, type in the terminal `python3 run.py`.

 The network assumes the signal events in one file  and all the backgrounds in one file in the numpy format ".npz" which can be easily obtained by the command `numpy..savez_compressed()`